azurestandard/azure-angular-providers/README.md

 will return a *new* `Category` instance with the following properties:

-* `ancestors`, an array of category objects starting wwith the leaf category and working down to the root category.
+* `ancestors`, an array of category objects starting with the leaf category and working down to the root category.
 * `category`, the leaf category (which is also in the `ancestors` array).